Know What to Expect

 Build a Strong Positive Relationship

 Relationships matter most.
-Caring, responsive relationships provides your child the foundation needed for healthy social and emotional development.
+Caring, responsive relationships provide your child the foundation needed for healthy social and emotional development.
 The following video and tip-sheet, Spending Quality Time With Your Child, for ways to begin building strong, positive relationships with your child.

 Responsive Care is where it all begins.